JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

  >  If you need to persist sensitive data like passwords, please see [Persisting Sensitive Data](persisting_sensitive_data.md).
  >
  {type="warning"}

-## Using PropertiesComponent for Simple Non-Roamable Persistence

-If the plugin needs to persist just a few simple values, the easiest way to do so is to use the [`com.intellij.ide.util.PropertiesComponent`](upsource:///platform/core-api/src/com/intellij/ide/util/PropertiesComponent.java) service.
-It can save both application-level values and project-level values in the workspace file.
-Roaming is disabled for `PropertiesComponent`, so use it only for temporary, non-roamable properties.

-Use the `PropertiesComponent.getInstance()` method for storing application-level values, and the `PropertiesComponent.getInstance(Project)` method for storing project-level values.

-Since all plugins share the same namespace, it is highly recommended to prefix key names (e.g., using plugin ID `com.myplugin.myCustomSetting`).

 ## Using PersistentStateComponent